samboy/ChessVariantResearch/README.md

 centipawns; when the other player is ahead, this is a negative number), and the fields showing the move on the right hand side.

-Fairy Stockfish thinks 1. d4 and 1. e4 are White’s strongest moves,
+Fairy Stockfish thinks 1. d4 then 1.
+Nf3 are White’s strongest moves,
 which is consistent with classical Chess theory.
-1. c4 is almost as strong.
-For some reason, it thinks 1. a3 is strong (???), followed by e3 (??), Nf3, and c3 (???).
+However, it considers
+1. e4 somewhat weaker than 1. d4, about as strong as the English (1. c4),
+and thinks 1. e3 is just as strong as 1. e4 (???).